-You’re invited to Erikson’s Annual Gala!Join us as we honor the Robert R. McCormick Foundation and David Hiller on Tuesday, June 18, 2013.
-Acclaimed recording artists Pink Martini will perform.
+Thanks to all who attended Erikson’s Annual Gala!Thank you to everyone who joined us at our 2013 Gala to honor the Robert R. McCormick Foundation and David Hiller and hear acclaimed recording artists Pink Martini perform.

 Thanks for coming out to play with Erikson!

 Erikson’s 2012 benefit, the play ball, raised more than $630,000 for Erikson and its work with young children and their families.

 Kate Neisser, chair of the Erikson Board of Trustees, presented the Spirit of Erikson Institute Award to Joseph A. Gregoire, regional president, Illinois banking, PNC Bank.
 The benefit, which was held May 11, 2012, was chaired by Ed and Courtney Loeb.

 In April 2011, 300 friends and family members gathered to celebrate Erikson’s 45th anniversary at Prism Ball 2011 at the Four Seasons, Chicago, raising nearly $575,000 in unrestricted support for the Institute.